Enlarium/descent-engine/README.md

 [![Language](https://img.shields.io/badge/language-C-green.svg)]()

 **Descent Engine** is an in-development game engine written primarily in C, with support for C++ integration.
-It's currently in an early stage - only the threading library is functional and in testing.
+It's currently in an early stage - only the threading and logging systems are functional and in testing.

 The engine is primarily developed and tested on Linux.